 One way is to click on the CLOCK ICON located on your navigation bar.

-The second way is to click WORKFLOW...TASK DASHBOARD to get to your task dashboard.
+The second way is to click WORKFLOW...TASK BOARD to get to your task dashboard.

 Then, click on the clock icon next to a task to start a timer.